rbleattler/omp-typescript/readme.md

-# Schema Type Generator
+# Oh-My-Posh TypeScript Type Generator

 ![Theme Validation](./theme-validation-badge.svg)

 [Oh-my-posh](https://ohmyposh.dev) ([JanDeDobbeleer
 oh-my-posh | github](https://github.com/jandedobbeleer/oh-my-posh)) is "A prompt theme engine for any shell."
+This project generates typescript types from the `oh-my-posh` schema.
+These types can then be used in other typescript projects to validate and work with `oh-my-posh` configuration files.

 The typescript/javascript in this directory is used to generate typescript types from the `oh-my-posh` [(oh-my-posh.dev)](https://ohmyposh.dev/) schema.
 These types can then be used in other typescript projects to validate and work with `oh-my-posh` configuration files.